8 Important Things to Keep in Mind When Disciplining Your Child

 2. Present a united front

 If you think that you have a good cop/bad cop dynamic in your home, this should be fixed.
-Your child is smart—she’ll quickly pick up on who she can approach to get her own way, and in the end, it’ll get even more difficult to correct her behavior.
+Your child is smart—she’ll quickly pick up on who she can approach to get her own way, and in the end, it’ll get even more difficult to correct her behaviour.
 Consistency is key.